 Oral Histories Program

-We are asking you, through "Make the Promise", to increase the number of comleted transcriptions to 3,500 by Veterans Day, 2014.
+Through "Make the Promise", we made a goal of increasing the number of completed transcriptions to 3,700 by Memorial Day, 2015.
+We surpassed that number and are asking you, once again, to "Make the Promise" and increase the number of completed transcriptions to 4,000 by Memorial Day, 2016.
 That's roughly 200 new transcriptions made from the oral history collections of any of our three program partners.
 We have been told countless times what a wonderful experience it is to transcribe an oral history and to be part of the making of a lasting legacy.
 Won't you please help us to reach our goal by making a promise to participate?

 The Library of Congress Veterans History Project (VHP)